re-ops/re-conf/README.md

 ## Look and feel

-* Re-conf use simple functions to describe threading of resources
+* Re-conf use simple functions to describe threading of resources.
-* Within each function the execution is serial, each resource is executed asynchronously and once its done the next step begins
+* Within each function the execution is serial, each resource is executed asynchronously and once its done the next step begins.
-* Functions are executed concurrently so multiple resource run at the same time (but still serial within each function)
+* Functions are executed concurrently so multiple resource run at the same time (but still serial within each function) with the only exception being package management operations.
 * There is no hidden execution or dependency graph or any other hidden mechanism

 ```clojure